michaeljfuller/galaxy-test/README.md

 Components that represent a discrete webpage, or app screen, attached to a route.

 ## `/src/services`
 Following SOLID design principles, the services are defined as an interface so there can be interchangable implementations.
-For example, there can be a mock implementation, and a production implementation.
+For example, there can be mock & production implementations.

 * `AuthService`
 The interface defining what an AuthService should look like.